wleklinskimateusz/songbook/README.md

 ## Workflow

 - the backlog is a list of tasks that need to be done and it is located in the issues section of the repository.
-- You can assign yourself to a task by clicking on the assignee icon in the issue.
-(It automatically moves the task from `backlog` to `in progress`).
+- You can assign yourself to a task by clicking on the assignee icon in the issue and move the task to the `in progress` section.
 - Before starting a task, create a branch with the name of the task and a category.
 For example: `feature/add-song-to-playlist`.
 Available categories are:
   - `feature`
   - `bug`